Text NAVYBONUS to 764764 for information.

 Navy Sailors recite a cadence while marching at Recruit Training Command, or Navy Boot Camp, in Great Lakes, IL.

-Navy Officers, including Physicians, Chaplains and Nurses do not go to boot camp; instead they may go to Officer Development School (ODS) or Officer Training School (OCS).
+Navy Officers, including Physicians, Chaplains and Nurses do not go to boot camp; instead, they may go to Officer Development School (ODS) or Officer Candidate School (OCS).
 Find out more about joining the Navy as an Officer.

 Week 1: Processing